 - RSC – At Home with Shakespeare (free/£) – a selection of online resources and screenings of previous productions (including a link to a 30 day free trial on Marquee TV).
 There will also be links to free broadcasts on the BBC.
 RSC actors are performing 90 of Shakespeare’s sonnets, which are regularly published on YouTube.

 - Soho Theatre on Demand (free/£) – Experience the very best shows filmed live at Soho Theatre, London’s most vibrant producer of new theatre, comedy and cabaret.

 - Wise Children’s Lockdown – the digital home of Wise Children (the new theatre company of award winning Emma Rice) during the lockdown.
-There are a series of performances, podcasts and even their own internet radio station!
+Weekly podcasts available.

 - Sadler Wells – Family Dance Workshops for young families and Company of Elders workshops for older audiences.

-- Kiln Insight – Kiln Insight is a programme of ways for you to keep in touch, learn more about, and get involved in our artistic output.
+- Kiln Insight – A programme of ways for you to keep in touch, learn more about, and get involved in our artistic output.
 From exclusive interviews, webinars and filmed content, there’s something for everyone.
 This website is update regularly so keep checking back!

 There is a list of events, activities and workshops here specifically for with children in mind.
 Some of these are repeated in the other categories.

 - Sadler Wells – have created a series of Family Dance Workshops on their YouTube channel.

 - RSC – Home Learning – a series of resources and lessons on all things Shakespeare.

 - The Royal Opera House – Learning Platform -The Royal Opera House have developed an online platform with large numbers of lessons and home learning activities including building your own Royal Opera House stage!